zzGHzz/MyVeTools/README.md

 // Assume that the constructor is of no inputs and doesn't need transfer any value.
 Method deploy generates the clause for deploying the contract. const clause = c.deploy(0)

 // Construct and send the transaction.
-Here connex implements the Connex interface. const output = await connex.vendor.sign('tx', [clause]).request()
+Here `connex` is an instance that implements the Connex interface. const output = await connex.vendor.sign('tx', [clause]).request()
 ```